 Boston real estate market forecast 2021

 The global Pandemic saw an economic downturn nationwide and the Boston real estate market was no exception.
 With widespread unemployment coupled with disparaging job prospects, many tenants found themselves unable to work and pay rent.
 This created a dire outlook for the future in commercial real estate investing.
-However, the rapid deployment of the vaccine combined with our reopening strategy and lack of overbearing restrictions on businesses kept the Boston real estate market faring better than most major cities.
+However, the rapid deployment of the vaccine combined with our reopening strategy and lack of overbearing restrictions on businesses kept the Boston real estate investment market faring better than most major cities.
 As a result, we did not see the same diaspora of people that New York and Los Angeles saw.
 Many real estate businesses, such as Northeast Private Group® were able to operate at a net positive, despite the economic situation.
 Having gone through the first half of 2021, it is safe to say that for the commonwealth, the worst appears to be behind us, and the Boston real estate market can continue to make its recovery.

 Is the Boston real estate market slowing down due to Covid?